•The UfM, UNIDO and ASCAME gathered over 70 Mediterranean women to enhance cooperation for creating new business opportunities for women.

 •According to the UNIDO 2017 report, women in the MENA region consider access to markets, networks and finance as the keys to greater women’s entrepreneurship.

 Barcelona, 20 November 2017.
-The Union for the Mediterranean (UfM), the United Nations Industrial Development Organisation (UNIDO) and the Association of the Mediterranean Chambers of Commerce and Industry (ASCAME) will organise the Women’s Entrepreneurship & Investment Programme (WEIP) on 22-24 November in Barcelona.
-Through dedicated workshops, B2B meetings and study tours the event will promote dialogue between women entrepreneurs from both sides of the Mediterranean with the objectives of strengthening cooperation, fostering international partnerships and creating new business opportunities in the Euro-Mediterranean region.
-The WEIP is organised with the support of the Swedish Government.
+The Union for the Mediterranean (UfM), the United Nations Industrial Development Organisation (UNIDO) and the Association of the Mediterranean Chambers of Commerce and Industry (ASCAME) organised the Women’s Entrepreneurship & Investment Programme (WEIP) on 22-24 November 2017 in Barcelona.
+Through dedicated workshops, B2B meetings and study tours the event promoted dialogue between women entrepreneurs from both sides of the Mediterranean with the objectives of strengthening cooperation, fostering international partnerships and creating new business opportunities in the Euro-Mediterranean region.
+The WEIP was organised with the support of the Swedish Government.

-The forum will provide a unique opportunity to promote women’s entrepreneurship in the Mediterranean, where the rate of women who run their own businesses is two to three times lower than the worldwide rate.
-More than 70 Mediterranean women entrepreneurs will exchange experiences and best practices and explore new business and investment opportunities through networking and match-making activities.
+The forum provided a unique opportunity to promote women’s entrepreneurship in the Mediterranean, where the rate of women who run their own businesses is two to three times lower than the worldwide rate.
+More than 70 Mediterranean women entrepreneurs exchanged experiences and best practices and explored new business and investment opportunities through networking and match-making activities.

-This three-day event will take place as part of the Mediterranean Week of Economic Leaders which is holding its 11th edition in Barcelona.
-From 21st to 24th November, more than 2,000 representatives from businesses, corporations, governments and multilateral organisations from both sides of the Mediterranean basin will meet in order to promote stronger Euro-Mediterranean economic integration.
+This three-day event took place as part of the Mediterranean Week of Economic Leaders which was holding its 11th edition in Barcelona.
+From 21st to 24th November, more than 2,000 representatives from businesses, corporations, governments and multilateral organisations from both sides of the Mediterranean basin met in order to promote stronger Euro-Mediterranean economic integration.

-Furthermore, sustainable development will be addressed at MedaWeek during the Eco Meda Green Summit, where stakeholders from the private and public sectors will participate to create awareness and find synergies.
+Furthermore, sustainable development was addressed at MedaWeek during the Eco Meda Green Summit, where stakeholders from the private and public sectors participated to create awareness and find synergies.
 The summit will feature four forums which UfM officials are to take part in.

 The UfM Secretariat is actively working with all its partners across the Euro-Mediterranean region to foster development and growth via concrete projects and initiatives: